 Periodontal health (the health of the gums and supporting tissues) has a major impact on your overall health.
 Proper periodontal care is essential to keeping harmful bacteria under control; if left unchecked, periodontal disease can result and cause an increased risk for life-threatening conditions such as heart disease.
 Maintaining optimal oral hygiene in addition to scheduling regular checkups is crucial to the health and longevity of your smile.
 We want to control the condition by targeting the problem and correcting it.
 At Lexington Heights Dental, we enhance our service and treatment with the latest in technology and laser periodontal therapy.
-By working together, our doctors and our patients can effectively treat periodontitis before it has a chance to take over their well-being.
+By working together, our doctors and patients can effectively treat periodontitis before it has a chance to take over.

 What Is Periodontal Disease?

-If you do not receive treatment for gingivitis, then it can advance into the more serious stage of periodontitis.
+If you do not receive treatment for gingivitis, it can advance into the more serious stage of periodontitis.
 During this stage, the gums recede from your teeth, creating periodontal pockets that trap food and plaque.
-You may experience painful chewing, bad breath, and increased tooth sensitivity.
+You may experience painful chewing, bad breath and increased tooth sensitivity.
 The worst effect periodontitis has on the mouth is the destruction of gum and jawbone tissues, which results in tooth loss.
-Additionally, periodontal disease can harm the rest of the body, increasing your risk for diabetic problems, heart disease, respiratory infections, and pregnancy complications.
+Additionally, periodontal disease can harm the rest of the body, increasing your risk for diabetic problems, heart disease, respiratory infections and pregnancy complications.

-What Procedures Are Used In Periodontal Care?
+What Procedures Are Used in Periodontal Care?

 It is very important to have periodontal disease treated as soon as possible so you do not have to suffer permanently from its effects.
 Some of the most common procedures in periodontal care and treatment include the following: